$RO(C_2\times C_2)$-graded cohomology ring of a point and applications: -graded cohomology of a point

 \begin{corollary} (1) When $b+p <0, b+q<0$ the cohomology classes represented by $\ta_1\ta_3$-chains ($a\geq b+4$) and $\io_2$-chains ($a\leq b+1$) live in mutually exclusive degrees.
 The range $b+2\leq a\leq b+3$ is zero.

-(2) When $b+q\geq 0,$ the Poincare series from case 2 Proposition \ref{caseMC2} coincides with case (2) of Theorem \ref{ioseries}.
-This means that all $\theta_1\theta_3$-classes live in the image of $f$, therefore the cohomology in these degrees is only given by the kernel elements i.e. $\io_2$-chains. \end{corollary} \begin{proof} We see that the Poincare series in Theorem \ref{ioseries}(1) coincides with the second summand of the Poincare series in case 1 in Proposition \ref{caseMC2}.
+(2) When $b+q\geq 0,$ the Poincar\'e series from case (2) Proposition \ref{caseMC2} coincides with case (2) of Theorem \ref{ioseries}.
+This means that all $\theta_1\theta_3$-classes live in the image of $f$, therefore the cohomology in these degrees is only given by the kernel elements i.e. $\io_2$-chains.
+It means that the cohomology classes

+in the $b+q\geq 0$, $b\geq 1$ and $p,q\leq -1$ are zero in Mixed Cone of Type II corresponding to $\io_2$.
+The same is for $b+p\geq 0$, $b\geq 1$ and $p,q\leq -1$.
+It also means that Proposition \ref{propcase1v2} gives a description of the cohomology classes in $Ker f_{-a',p,b,q}$ for $b+q\geq 0, p,q\leq -1$. \end{corollary} \begin{proof} We see that the Poincar\'e series in Theorem \ref{ioseries}(1) coincides with the second summand of the Poincar\'e series in case (1) in Proposition \ref{caseMC2}.
 The result follows from the fact that the two summands live in mutually exclusive cohomological degrees. \end{proof}

-\begin{lemma} Let $-q > b \geq 1.$ The map $H_{Br,K}^{a,p-1,b,q}(pt)\to H_{Br,K}^{a,p,b,q}(pt)$ given by $\al \mt x_1 \cp \al$ is \begin{itemize} \item surjective when $b+p < 0$ and $a > b+3,$ \item an isomorphism when $b+ p \leq 0$ and $a \leq b+1,$ \item an isomorphism when $-q = b+1$. \end{itemize} By symmetry, when $-p > b \geq 1$, we also have that the map $H_{Br,K}^{a,p,b,q-1}(pt)\to H_{Br,K}^{a,p,b,q}(pt)$ given by $\al \mt x_3 \cp \al$ is \begin{itemize} \item surjective when $b+q < 0$ and $a > b+3,$ \item an isomorphism when $b+ q \leq 0$ and $a \leq b+1,$ \item an isomorphism when $-p = b+1$. \end{itemize} \end{lemma}
+\begin{lemma} Let $-q > b \geq 1.$ The map $H_{Br,K}^{a+(p-1)\sigma+b\epsilon+q\sigma\otimes\epsilon}(pt)\to H_{Br,K}^{a+p\sigma+b\epsilon+q\sigma\otimes\epsilon}(pt)$ given by $\al \mt x_1 \cp \al$ is \begin{itemize} \item surjective when $b+p < 0$ and $a > b+3,$ \item an isomorphism when $b+ p \leq 0$ and $a \leq b+1,$ \item an isomorphism when $-q = b+1$. \end{itemize} By symmetry, when $-p > b \geq 1$, we also have that the map $H_{Br,K}^{a+p\sigma+b\epsilon+(q-1)\sigma\otimes\epsilon}(pt)\to H_{Br,K}^{a+p\sigma+b\epsilon+q\sigma\otimes\epsilon}(pt)$ given by $\al \mt x_3 \cp \al$ is \begin{itemize} \item surjective when $b+q < 0$ and $a > b+3,$ \item an isomorphism when $b+ q \leq 0$ and $a \leq b+1,$ \item an isomorphism when $-p = b+1$. \end{itemize} \end{lemma}

 \begin{proof} We prove the result for the map $\al \mt x_1 \cp \al.$ When $b+p <0, b+q<0$ and $a>b+3$ we have from Corollary \ref{excl} that the surjectivity result only applies to cohomology classes arising from $\ta_1\ta_3$-chains.
 In this case, the result follows immediately since we can always divide each term by $x_1.$